GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: GICDM

-\subsection{Multi-scale filtering}
+\subsection{Multi-Scale Filtering}

-Given samples from a standard Gaussian distribution in low dimensions, points are closer to each other than to the center, while in high dimensions, they are closer to the center than to each other.
-In between, there is a transition regime where points are as far from each other as from the center.
+A generated point not well aligned with the real data manifold can have similar distances to its real neighbors as those observed among real points, thus erroneously avoiding the filtering, if the local density structure falls into the \emph{crossover regime}, which depends on the density, $N$, $d$ and $K$.

-In this intermediate regime, a generated point $x^g_j$ can be "far" from the real data distribution (e.g., in the empty center), yet still have a $\delta$ value similar to its real neighbors, because the distances from $x^g_j$ to its neighbors are similar to the distances between each neighbor and its own neighbors.
+To illustrate this, consider samples from a standard Gaussian.
+In low dimensions, points are closer to each other than to the center, while the reverse occurs in high dimensions.
+In between is a transition regime where points are as far from each other as from the center.
+In this intermediate regime, a generated point can be "far" from the real data (e.g., in the empty center), yet still have a $\delta$ value similar to its real neighbors, because its distances to them are similar to their distances to their own neighbors. { Let $X_1,\dots,X_N$ be i.i.d. samples from $\mathcal N(0,I_d)$.
+The \emph{crossover dimension} $d^*$ such that the median squared $k$-nearest-neighbor distance equals the expected squared distance to the center, $\operatorname{median}(\NND_k(X_i)^2)=\mathbb E\|X_i\|^2$, is the solution of